divio/divio-cloud-docs/how-to/includes/deploy-common-dockerfile-application-dependencies.rst

 Install application-level dependencies
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Run a command to install the application-level dependencies.
+The next step is to install application-level dependencies.